lightsofapollo/fig/index.md

 #### run

-Run a one-off command for a service.
-E.g.:
+Run a one-off command on a service.

+For example:

     $ fig run web python manage.py shell

 Note that this will not start any services that the command's service links to.
 So if, for example, your one-off command talks to your database, you will need to run `fig up -d db` first.

+#### scale

+Set number of containers to run for a service.

+Numbers are specified in the form `service=num` as arguments.
+For example:

+    $ fig scale web=2 worker=3

 #### start